-Findata retains personal data only for the period required for the purpose of the permit issued by it (for example, scientific research or the planning and reporting duty of an authority).
-If the data subject requires their personal data in order to prepare, present or defend a legal claim, the request concerning the matter should be submitted directly to the controller that, based on the primary purpose, holds the personal data in question.
+We retain personal data only for the time necessary to compile the data and to verify the accuracy of the data.
+If the data subject requires their personal data in order to prepare, present or defend a legal claim, the request concerning the matter should be submitted directly to the original controller of the data, for example, a healthcare provider.

 Minors and data subject rights

 Minors have the same rights as adults when processing personal data under the Secondary Use Act.
 The basic principle is that a minor who is able to form their own views is free to express their views on the use and processing of their personal data.

 Can a child decide themselves whether to make requests?

 In the case of minors, it is not possible to issue specific recommendations on the age at which a minor can independently decide on the use and processing of their data.

 If taking into account their age and level of development the child is able to understand the matter and its significance, then they can decide on the exercise of their rights.
 Of course, this is not possible for very young children, but the older the child or young person is, the more decision-making power they have.